MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - For environments where name resolution across Azure and on-premises is required, use existing DNS infrastructure (for example, Active Directory integrated DNS) deployed onto at least two Azure virtual machines (VMs).
 Configure DNS settings in virtual networks to use those DNS servers.

-- You can still link an Azure Private DNS zone to the virtual networks and use DNS servers as hybrid resolvers with conditional forwarding to on-premises DNS names (such as `onprem.contoso.com`) by using on-premises DNS servers.
+- You can still link an Azure Private DNS zone to the virtual networks and use DNS servers as hybrid resolvers with conditional forwarding to on-premises DNS names, such as `onprem.contoso.com`, by using on-premises DNS servers.
 You can configure on-premises servers with conditional forwarders to resolver VMs in Azure for the Azure Private DNS zone (for example, `azure.contoso.com`).

 - Special workloads that require and deploy their own DNS (such as Red Hat OpenShift) should use their preferred DNS solution.